Updated for the Breakthrough Business Model Canvas 4.0

 So, I’ve rebuilt the Business Model Canvas – placing emotion in, what I believe, is its correct place and ensuring that we use emotion to create a sustainable model that connects powerfully with customers / users.

-Here’s the detail of how that works out in terms of this New New Business Model Canvas:
+Here’s the detail of how that works out in terms of this Breakthrough Business Model Canvas:

 3. This Canvas is designed as 6 questions – beginning with Why?
-‘Why’ makes us unique – which means our business model is sustainable – too many times I have seen models which are easily copied – but no one can copy the passion of an individual or founder and in an environment which models are quickly and easily copied, a failure to identify the uniqueness early on, puts the business at peril.
+Our ‘Why’ makes us and our startup unique – which means our business model is sustainable.
+Too many times I have seen models which are easily copied – but no one can copy the passion of an individual or founder.
+In an environment in which models are quickly and easily copied, a failure to identify the uniqueness early on, puts the business at peril and weakens the founders confidence that this will ever ‘take off’.

 The Why? question, right at the most prominent top left position of the Canvas reminds us that it all starts with ‘Why?’.
 This concept doesn’t have any formal place in the original Canvas.